-13. The critical target for inorganic mercury toxicity is the kidney but other targets include the liver, nervous system, immune system, reproductive and developmental systems (EFSA, 2012).
-Inorganic mercury in food is considerably less toxic than MeHg (EFSA, 2004).
-This is attributed to the lower absorption of inorganic mercury and due to its low lipophilicity, mercuric mercury does not readily cross the placental, the blood-brain or the blood- cerebrospinal fluid barriers (EFSA, 2012).
-Mercuric mercury in the brain is generally the result of either in situ demethylation of organic mercury species or oxidation of elemental mercury (EFSA, 2012).
+12. The critical target for inorganic mercury toxicity is the kidney but other targets include the liver, nervous system, immune system, reproductive and developmental systems (EFSA., 2012).
+Inorganic mercury in food is considerably less toxic than MeHg (EFSA., 2004).
+This is attributed to the lower absorption of inorganic mercury and due to its low lipophilicity, mercuric mercury does not readily cross the placental, the blood-brain or the blood-cerebrospinal fluid barriers (EFSA., 2012).